patricktokeeffe/hp5890-sf6-analyzer/README.md

     * Even afer reaching temp, analyzer will complain "Not ready" because oven temp is out-of-range; this is fine, operation can begin despite the warning since oven temp is not regulated
+* Baseline signal can be subtracted using the 'ZERO' key on analyzer front panel (NOT 'ZERO' ON INTEGRATOR!): press [zero] then [enter] to update baseline to current measurement, use on/off to enable/disable baseline removal
+* Overall peak size is governed by range [RANGE 2^()] and attenuation [ATT^2()] BUT attenuation only affects strip chart recorders: the integrator has its own attentuation capability
+    - If the largest peaks encountered produce signals which exceed +1V, then increase range value by 1 (doubling dynamic range size)

+### Integrator integration

+The analyzer does output a -0.01 to +1V analog signal but using an HP integrator is simpler and reduces the amount of post-processing required.

+* The 'ZERO' setting selects where the baseline (0 point) of plotting occurs.
+  It's a percentage so the value 5 would place the baseline 5% of the distance from the left margin.
+THIS IS NOT THE SAME AS 'ZERO' ON THE ANALYZER FRONT PANEL!
+* Setting peak width is key to proper operation.
+The optimal value will depend on the precise injection setup, at least, and must be determined through experimentation.
+Generally remains in 0.04-0.10 range.